Apodini/Apodini/Sources/ProtobufferCoding/README.md

 Uisng the `CodingKey` enum, you can define the respective field tags of the Protobuffer message.

-In case you want to use `String` as raw values for the `CodingKey` enum (e.g. to be able to sensibly use the same struct also with `JSONEncoder`s), you can implement the `ProtoCodingKey` and its required `func mapCodingKey(_ key: CodingKey) throws -> Int?` in addition:
+In case you want to use `String` as raw values for the `CodingKey` enum (e.g. to be able to sensibly use the same struct also with `JSONEncoder`s), you can implement the `ProtoCodingKey` and its required `func protoRawValue(_ key: CodingKey) throws -> Int` in addition:

 ```swift
 struct ExampleMessage: Codable {